-G. Assess the POM float setting by tilting the SmartCarb[®] so that the float tab barely contacts or rests on the float needle valve plunger (about 60 degrees).
-Viewing from the choke side of the SmartCarb[®], watch where the POM float parting line points along the brass choke pick-up tube.
+G. Invert the SmartCarb® so that it is resting upside down and level.
+Lift the floats and let them fall back into their lowest position, resting on the float needle valve plunger.
+Viewing from the choke side of the SmartCarb®, watch where the POM float parting line points along the brass choke pick-up tube.